ocapn/ocapn/draft-specifications/CapTP Specification.md

 the [Third Party Handoffs section](#third-party-handoffs) first.

-This certificate is provided by the gifter to the exporter, the exporter then create a `desc:handoff-receive` which includes this `desc:handoff-give` certificate.
+This certificate is provided by the gifter to the exporter, the exporter then creates a `desc:handoff-receive` which includes this `desc:handoff-give` certificate.
 The point of this certificate is to provide the exporter some crucial information that it needs to check the `desc:handoff-receive` message.